 In October 2017 Leuphana University of Lüneburg – together with the Robert Bosch foundation – started an exciting new research group “Processes of Sustainability Transformation”.
 Within this interdisciplinary research group 12 PhD students are conducting research on drivers and barriers of transformation processes towards sustainability: What can we learn from successful examples of such processes?
 What can we learn from failures?
 What can we learn about transformation from different disciplines and perspectives?
 And how does transformation take place in different places and across time scales?
 In answering these questions, the research group is systematically analysing processes of transformation towards sustainability in different contexts, regions and perspectives.
 The aims of this research are threefold:

-- to produce robust empirical insights on transformation processes towards sustainability
+- to produce high-quality contributions to further research on transformation processes in sustainability science,

 The innovative features of the research group “Processes of Sustainability Transformation” include:

 - Thematic focus on food and textiles sectors